hertogp/stitch/_readme.md

   * run codeblock as system command or run it through another command
   * use a codeblock for side-effects only (0 includes)
   * different log levels to show processing details
+  * non-stitch cb attributes are transferred to included results if possible
+  * unique id is also assigned and transferred if possible

 ### Options

-Stitch options are resolved in the following most to least specific order:
+Stitch options are resolved in the following, most to least, specific order:

   1. codeblock attributes
   2. a meta `name` section